2013 National League Championship Series: Aftermath

 Days after their NLCS defeat, Dodgers general manager Ned Colletti and manager Don Mattingly held a joint press conference, in which Mattingly's job status was discussed.
-The press conference proved to be awkward and disjointed as both Colletti and Mattingly seemed at odds Mattingly's contract status.
-"It puts me in a spot that everything I do is questioned because I'm basically trying out and auditioning, can you manage or can’t you manage?
-That’s not a great position for me as a manager," Mattingly voiced.
+The press conference proved to be awkward and disjointed, as both Colletti and Mattingly seemed at odds Mattingly's contract status.
+After the season, Mattingly called out Dodger management for its perceived lack of support of him during the season and said that he wanted a multiyear contract in place to return in 2014.
 In 2013, when the Dodgers stumbled to start the season, falling to last place in the NL West while injuries piled up, speculation was rampant that Mattingly would be fired.
 Team President Stan Kasten indicated to him at the time that things needed to improve for Mattingly to keep his job.
 The team responded, winning 42 of 50 games during a torrid midseason stretch to take over first place and eventually won the division by 11 games over Arizona.
 Ironically, it was Colletti who was removed from his position first when the team brought in Tampa Bay's general manager Andrew Friedman to oversee Baseball Operations after the 2014 season.
-Colletti stayed with the team until taking a scouting job with the NHL's San Jose Sharks in September 2019.
-Mattingly mutually parted with the club after the 2015 postseason and was replaced by Dave Roberts.
+Colletti took the demotion and stayed with the team until taking a scouting job with the NHL's San Jose Sharks in September 2019.
+Mattingly did end up receiving a three-year extension before the start of the 2014 season, but he never completed the contract as the Dodgers and Mattingly mutually parted after the 2015 postseason and was replaced by Dave Roberts.
 After leaving LA, Mattingly managed the Miami Marlins from 2016-2022.